August 31, 2017

 Employee Spotlight, Monica Gill, Partner

-As Partner, Monica helps lead our Financial Consulting practice, and has been crucial to helping us continue to grow our business and identify new opportunities to further expand our service lines.
+As Principal, Monica helps lead our Financial Consulting practice, and has been crucial to helping us continue to grow our business and identify new opportunities to further expand our service lines.
 Her primary focus is on establishing long lasting relationships built on integrity, trust and a “client-first” mindset.
 Monica’s client projects encompass services ranging from interim accountants to the CFO level for start-ups to $1B NYSE companies.
 She has worked with fast-growing companies including Bazaarvoice, Hanger, CSID, Snap Kitchen, Q2 Software and Homeaway, to name a few.
 Her ability to serve clients in a myriad of situations and circumstances is incredibly impressive!
-She also works closely with our five Partners to help make critical business decisions that impact our clients as well as our team of 140+ professionals.
+She also works closely with our five Principals to help make critical business decisions that impact our clients as well as our team of 140+ professionals.

 But the most impressive aspect of Monica’s role at Bridgepoint, is that over the past nine years, she has played an active role in mentoring and developing the capabilities of our team of 70+ consultants in our Financial Consulting practice, over 50 of which are currently women!